IOCCC image by Matt Zucker

 IOCCC Guidelines

-WARNING: These guidelines are TENTATIVE
+These guidelines are OFFICIAL.

 See our FAQ on “rules, guidelines, tools feedback” as well as our FAQ on “about asking questions” about these guidelines.
 You might also find the FAQ in general useful, especially the FAQ on “how to enter the IOCCC”.